AndrewVaala/Cacao-Analysis-Power-BI-Dashboard/README.md

 # Key_Insights

 * The average rating of all chocolate products analysed was 3.19.
-Most chocolate bars are rated between 2.75 and 3.50, showing that the market delivers consistent, the diststribution of rating was between the mid-to-high  section with very little extreme variations.
+Most chocolate bars are rated between 2.75 and 3.50, showing that the market delivers consistent, the diststribution of rating was between the mid range to high  section with very little extreme variations.

 * The averate cocaa percentage in finished products were 71.7%.
 Majority of the products analyzed  fell within the 70–75% cocoa range, indicating a strong preference for dark chocolate among both producers and consumers.